Outdoor Burn Regulations

 - Keep the signed permit on the burn site while burning.

-RESIDENTIAL BURN PERMIT will only be available for download during the burn season.
+The burn permit link will only be available for download during the burn season and if no burn ban is in effect.

 View complete Residential Burn Requirements (PDF).